-China faces a period of slower growth for arithmetic reasons, given they are now a $12 trillion economy and, also, because they have seen an exponential rise in debt since 2008, particularly corporate debt.
+China faces a period of slower growth for arithmetic reasons, given they are now a $12 trillion economy and, also because they have seen an exponential rise in debt since 2008, particularly corporate debt.

-In simple terms China needs to deleverage.
+In simple terms, China needs to deleverage.

 Complicating matters is that Trump has launched an economic war against China.
-This may seem a rather dramatic statement, but if you listen closely to the people that Trump listens to, such as Peter Navarro, his top trade adviser, and, Steve Bannon, his former Chief Political Strategist, then it becomes apparent that the anti-China constituency in the Trump administration are in the ascendancy.
+This may seem a rather dramatic statement, but if you listen closely to the people that Trump listens to, such as Peter Navarro, his top trade adviser, and, Steve Bannon, his former Chief Political Strategist, then it becomes apparent that the anti-China constituency in the Trump administration is in the ascendancy.
 Furthermore, there is a growing, and bipartisan, desire to contain the rise of China.

 Some in Washington have described this as a ‘now or never moment’ for America to act against China: only time will tell, but I am concerned about an escalation in the trade war between America and China, particularly as we head for the all-important mid-term Congressional elections on 6 November 2018.
 Trump’s anti-China rhetoric plays very well with his political base!

 Over many years I have said that the most significant and defining economic phenomenon of our time, if not any time, is the rise of the Asian Middle Classes, for they shall shape and define the topography of the global economic landscape for many decades to come.
 This is not a story just about China, but India, Indonesia, Vietnam and many other emerging Asian nations.

 Over the last decade, and since the Great Crash of 2008, these nations have been the strongest locomotives of global economic growth and they will continue to be in the decades ahead.

 India will be the fastest-growing major economy for many years to come, as China takes a breather from its herculean role in saving the world in 2008.